 - Hai Phong Port

 Hai Phong Port is a national general port and an international gateway (Type IA) including component ports:

-Lach Huyen port, the main port that mainly handles general cargo and containers which are imported and exported from long-distance sea routes, is capable of receiving 100,000 dwt ships, 8,000 TEU container ships, and ready to play a role as a world of transshipment.
-Infrastructure, loading and unloading technology, and exploitation management get synchronized, modernised, and meet international standards.
+Lach Huyen port, the main port that mainly handles general cargo and containers which are imported and exported from long-distance sea routes, is capable of receiving 100,000 dwt ships, 8,000 TEU container ships, and is ready to play a role as a world of transshipment.
+Infrastructure, loading and unloading technology, and exploitation management get synchronized, modernized, and meet international standards.
 A logistics center within the industrial service zone right behind the port has been established.
 Lach Huyen port could be a top priority for investment within the immediate term including berths and technical infrastructure connected with the national network.

 The International Container Port Tan Cang – Hai Phong (TC-HICT) was operational on 13/05/2018.
-In April 2019, HICT opened two shipping routes which direct from Lach Huyen to West of America, and Canada (previously, shipping routes from Hai Phong to those ports were transmitted via Hong Kong, Singapore).
+In April 2019, HICT opened two shipping routes which are direct from Lach Huyen to West of America, and Canada (previously, shipping routes from Hai Phong to those ports were transmitted via Hong Kong, Singapore).
 From 01 May 2021, Lach Huyen was approved by the Ministry of Transportation to receive mother vessels with up to 132.900 DWT.
-At the present, Lach Huyen is under decision to expand and become the deepest port in Vietnam.
+At the present, Lach Huyen is under the decision to expand and become the deepest port in Vietnam.

-– Dinh Vu Port, a general and container port for near-distance sea routes, is capable of receiving ships of up to 20,000 dwt and over (load to be reduced to match marine conditions);
+– Dinh Vu Port, a general and container port for near-distance sea routes is capable of receiving ships of up to 20,000 dwt and over (load to be reduced to match marine conditions);

 – Cam port is an area general port for ships from 5,000 to 10,000 dwt and over (loads to be reduced to match conditions); its expansion isn’t permitted.
 Relocation and conversion of functions for ports located within the town shall be gradually implemented;